Feature request #9094

 Alvaro

-#46 Updated by Etienne Tourigny about 10 years ago
+#46 Updated by Etienne Tourigny over 10 years ago

 Agreed - simple solution is to always ask confirmation with shortcut, but never with context menu.
 It that ok?